Eliaprogrammer/Software-Development-1--LEGO-DMS-Project/README.md

 This project was a school assignment.
 Students were tasked with creating a database management system.
 I based my database management system on my hobby of LEGO.
 The project simulated the software development process.
 The files I've attached are Phase 1 of the project.
 Getting the logic and validation accurate.

+In Phase 2 of the project, I created a test file containing unit tests for the primary actions the user will perform when the program is run.
+Analyzing the expected and actual output when the method is called.
+Fixing issues that were previously there.